Biodynamic

 What does it mean that Biodynamic Craniosacral Therapy takes a "holistic" approach?

-Biodynamic Craniosacral Therapy recognizes the whole person and the interconnectedness of the emotional, mental, spiritual, and physical experiences that may have contributed to your current state of discomfort or imbalance.
+Biodynamic Craniosacral Therapy recognizes the whole person, acknowledging the interconnectedness of physical, emotional, mental, and spiritual experiences that may contribute to your current state of discomfort or imbalance.

 What does a Biodynamic Craniosacral Therapy session look like?